erigontech/docs/src/getting-started/hw-requirements.md

 ## CPU Requirements

 * **Architecture**: 64-bit architecture.
-* **Number of core and threads**: while a powerful CPU can help, it's not essential for running Erigon.
-A moderate number of cores and threads should suffice.
+* **Number of core and threads**: While a powerful CPU can be beneficial, it's not essential for running Erigon.
+A moderate number of cores and threads should be sufficient.
+However, we recommend at least 4 cores, or 8 cores for high performance.

 ## RAM Requirements